navinprasadk/terraform-aws/aws_cost_parameters.md

         Backup storage size GB * hourly cost

+        > Assume the values for Backup storage size GB

     5. Snapshot Export

         Size of Backup Processed for Export GB * hourly cost

+        > Assume the values for Size of Backup Processed for Export GB

     > We are not cansidering the following cost: Performance Insights, and Extended Support